abbaspour/oidc-bash/.junie/guidelines.md

    - `-e <file>`: Path to .env file for environment variables
    - `-v`: Verbose mode for debugging; In verbose mode, prints request URL and body to console
    - `-h`: Display help/usage information
    - `-t tenant`: Auth0 tenant in the format of tenant@region
-   - `-t tenant`: Auth0 tenant in the format of tenant@region
    - `-d domain`: fully qualified Auth0 domain